 The training aimed at strengthening leadership and mentoring through building trust and confidence of participants while including gender and diversity considerations in their leadership functions.
 The e-workshops contained theoretical and practical knowledge on cultural and gender leadership and mentoring, mindfulness techniques, effective communication (including listening and questioning skills), public speaking and strategies for building resilience and confidence.
 The specific learning objectives are listed below in Box 1.

-In this Impact Story we collect participants’ experiences on applying knowledge and skills and we look into potential changes that may have ocurred in their professional or personal life after the e-workshop.
-We conducted a follow-up survey three months after the e-workshops' completion, and obtained a response rate of 25 per cent (16 responses).
+In this Impact Story, we collect participants’ experiences on applying knowledge and skills and we look into potential changes that may have occurred in their professional or personal life after the e-workshop.
+We conducted a follow-up survey three months after the e-workshops' completion and obtained a response rate of 25 per cent (16 responses).
 Additionally, we conducted two semistructured interviews to explore in more detail the changes experienced by the participants

 Application of knowledge and skills of the survey respondents

 The survey received responses from female participants from the three e-workshops.
 The survey respondents hold management or senior positions mostly in private organizations or are owners of start-up companies.
 Most of them have previous experience and training on the topics with 75 per cent of respondents having previously participated in trainings on leadership or management skills.
 Being in management positions probably gave participants more independence and autonomy to apply the knowledge and skills from the e-workshops.
 All but one respondent indicated having applied any knowledge and skills to their respective workplaces (94 per cent application rate).